rhyslwells/Data-Archive/content/standardised/Isolated Forest.md

 ---
-aliases:
+aliases: [anomaly isolation, iForest]
-  - anomaly isolation
-  - iForest
 category: ML
-date modified: 27-07-2025
+date modified: 1-08-2025
-tags:
+tags: [anomaly_detection, data_quality]
-  - anomaly_detection
-  - data_quality
-title: Isolation Forest and Its Use in Anomaly Detection
 ---

  Isolation Forest (iForest) is an [[Model Ensemble]]-based method used for anomaly detection.
 It operates by isolating data points using a series of random binary splits.